pprunty/pprunty.github.io/posts/05-just-do-it.md

 **LIGHTBULB**.

 Yeah, I probably didn't like the book.
-After all, who made it a rule that you gotta real the whole thing?
+After all, who says you need to read the whole thing?
 If a book has you hooked, you'll read it back-to-front.
 You might even go back for seconds.

 This realization reminded me of another passion in my life: exercise.
 I love exercise.
 Moreover, I love the feeling